 - When allocating Master/Slave connections using the Allocate service, the entire allocation request must be valid or else the allocation is rejected. - When allocating any of the Master/Slave I/O Connections, the Explicit Connection must have already been allocated first.
 Or, if the Explicit Connection has not been allocated, it can be allocated in the same request as the I/O Connections. - A Master/Slave Connection that is already allocated cannot be allocated again unless it is first released.
-The allocation of a Connection that has already been allocated AND not released will be considered an invalid request. - Multiple Master/Slave Connections can be requested in the same allocation request. - The Master/Slave Cyclic and Change of State I/O Connections are mutually exclusive and therefore cannot exist at the same time.
-These two connections, although different in behavior, are considered the same Connection instance. - Once a Master has made a successful allocation request to a slave, no other Master may make allocation requests to the slave until all Master/Slave connections are released. - Any Master may release Master/Slave connections in any Slave. - Allocation of the Master/Slave Cyclic or Change of State I/O Connection will automatically allocate the Poll I/O Connection if the Poll I/O Connection is not already allocated.
+The allocation of a Connection that has already been allocated AND not released will be considered an invalid request. - Multiple Master/Slave Connections can be requested in the same allocation request. - Once a Master has made a successful allocation request to a slave, no other Master may make allocation requests to the slave until all Master/Slave connections are released. - Any Master may release Master/Slave connections in any Slave.